kahinimehta/SocialRecognitionTask/TASK_DESCRIPTION.md

    - Points earned this trial displayed

 2. **Social Reinforcement** (50% chance if switched):
    - Separate screen: "Thanks for working with your partner!
-You receive a 0.5 bonus point!"
+You receive a [X] bonus point!"
+   - The bonus amount (0.50-0.75) is randomly determined each time
    - Shown regardless of whether switching made the answer correct or incorrect

 ---